ankane/searchkick/README.md

 ** IMPORTANT **

-Starting from `4.0.0-everfi.1` gem version you need to add the migration for `Searchkick::IhndexVersion` model in order to make it working:
+Starting from `4.0.0-everfi.1` gem version you need to add the migration for `Searchkick::IndexVersion` model in order to make it working:

 ```
 bundle exec rails generate searchkick:migration
 ```

+Then reindex the models which used `thread_safe` mode in past.

 ### `true_refresh` reindexing option